-Throughout 2018, positioning of the Fund's asset classes continued to be maintained close to benchmark due to the uncertainty of the global economy and financial markets.
-Global economies continued to lose momentum on the backdrop of financial market sentiment, trade policy uncertainty and concerns about China's outlook.
-Central banks continued tightening monetary policy by raising interest rates and reversing or stopping their previous quantitative easing policies.
+Over the year, positioning of the Fund's asset classes was maintained close to benchmark.
+Global economies began to lose momentum in the beginning of 2019 on the backdrop of tighter monetary policy in the US, trade policy uncertainty and concerns about China's outlook.
+Central banks shifted their policy stances and began easing monetary policy.

-2018 Investment Performance
+2019 Investment Performance

-In 2018, the Fund achieved a one year return of +0.42 per cent, gross of investment management fees (0.17 per cent net of investment management fees).
-The Fund outperformed the policy benchmark of -0.03 per cent by 20 basis points, and underperformed the actuarial assumed rate of return of 6.05 per cent.
+In 2019, the Fund achieved a one-year return of 12.36 per cent, net of investment management fees (12.61 per cent gross of investment management fees).
+The Fund underperformed the policy benchmark of 12.43 per cent on a net basis and outperformed the actuarial assumed rate of return of 5.70 per cent.